johphil/EnrollmentSystem/README.md

 # EnrollmentSystem
-Recreate Mapua's Enrollment System in C# Application with MSSQL as Backend database
+Recreate Mapua's Enrollment System in C# WPF Application with MSSQL as Backend database